efarraro/krumit/_items/ThiefGlove.md

 ---

 EN_name: "Thief's Glove"
-EN_description: "While you flee, if this item is equipped, gain 1 coin"
+EN_description: "While you flee, if this item is equipped, gain 1 💰"
 EN_flavor: "This gloves have sticky fingers.
 Useful in a pinch."
 tile_id: ThiefGlove
 cost: 2